vaanii1/smart-fire-alert-system/README.md

 CSS Modules is being used to style each component.

-Supabase is used for backend.
+Supabase is being used for backend.